 Assessments are designed to ensure parity of provision and experience for all students.
 All students will benefit from formative feedback throughout the module which will be bespoke to their needs and will complete the same summative assessment per module.

-Rules for Multiple Assessments
+Rules for Multiple Assessments (Please delete as appropriate.)

 There are no multiple assessments for this module.